Ketamine-Assisted Psychotherapy

 -

 Ketamine-Assisted Psychotherapy (KAP) is a unique and evolving approach that combines the use of ketamine with intentional therapeutic support.
 It is especially helpful for individuals navigating depression, anxiety and/or trauma.
-It can be particularly helpful for people who have tried many other therapy and medication options but still find themselves feeling stuck.
+It can be particularly beneficial for people who have tried many other therapy and medication options but still find themselves feeling stuck.

 In KAP, the medicine acts as a catalyst and facilitator for our therapy work.
 It can create shifts in perspective, soften inner resistance and critical thoughts, and open up access to parts of yourself that may feel hard for you to reach in everyday life.
 When combined with emotional and psychological readiness, clear intention and a trustworthy therapeutic relationship, KAP can allow for profound, long-lasting changes in your life.
 These can include integration of traumatic experiences and reduction in triggers; increased sense of emotional and physiological regulation, deeper connections to yourself and others; and increased clarity regarding your identity, values, and goals.